 - property is transferred due to divorce or dissolution of a civil partnership

 - you buy a freehold property for less than £40,000

-- you buy a new or assigned lease of less than 7 years, as long as the amount you pay is less than the residential or non-residential LTT zero rate threshold
+- a new or assigned lease of less than 7 years, as long as the amount you pay is less than the residential or non-residential LTT zero rate threshold